ATI-Wuhan/WhatieSDKDemo_Android_with_Tuya/README.md

 public void updateLightRGBL(String devId, int[ ] rgb, int lValue);

 ```
-The rgb array is a three-bit array.
-The three-bit values of the array are r, g, b, and the color value ranges from 0-255.
+The RGB array is a three-bit array.
+The three-bit values of the array are R, G, B, and the color value ranges from 0-255.

 ### 5.7 Update Light Power
 You can set the light on and off, you can turn on or to turn off the light bulb.
 ```java